Progress Ratio Embeddings: An Impatience Signal for Robust Length Control in Neural Text Generation: Abstract

 \section{Abstract}

 Modern neural language models achieve high accuracy in text generation, yet precise control over generation length remains underdeveloped.
 In this paper, we first investigate a recent length control method based on \emph{Reverse Positional Embeddings (RPE)} and show its limits when control is requested beyond the training distribution.
 In particular, using a discrete countdown signal tied to the absolute remaining token count leads to instability.
 To provide robust length control, we introduce \emph{Progress Ratio Embeddings (PRE)}, as continuous embeddings tied to a trigonometric {\em impatience} signal.
 PRE integrates seamlessly into standard Transformer architectures, providing stable length fidelity without degrading text accuracy under standard evaluation metrics.
 We further show that PRE generalizes well to unseen target lengths.
-Experiments on two widely used news-summarization benchmarks validate these findings.
+Experiments on two widely used news-summarization benchmarks and a popular question generation dataset validate these findings.\footnote{Code available at: \href{https://github.com/Ivanbtz9/ProgressRatioEmbeddings}{Ivanbtz9/ProgressRatioEmbeddings}}